ventoji/ins-card-app/README.md

 ## Pending tasks

-- Review validation for description and url.
 - Add stories for modal window.
 - Isolate some components (Special Buttons, error messages, successful messages).
 - Design test cases for modal window and complete some test cases.
 - Check responsive design.
-- Confirmation message when deleting a card.

 ## List of components